 Handling Tax Compliance During the COVID-19 Crisis

-The COVID-19 pandemic is likely to have had a major impact on your business.
+Handling Tax Compliance during the COVID-19 pandemic will likely have had a major impact on your business.
 Weathering this storm and navigating through its ramifications is not an easy task.
 At Data Tracks, we help over 17,000 businesses in the UK with their iXBRL filing needs.
 As the economy of the UK struggles, organizations feel the burden of stretching resources and adhering to the deadlines for HMRC dues.
 Now, more than ever, we have received numerous emails for guidance on continuing to be on the right side of the law whilst dealing with the current crisis.
 Hence, we have put together some frequently asked questions and concerns that could help your company too.

 Am I to disclose my problems to the HMRC?